canonical/brand-store-documentation/reference/configuration-values.rst

 Serial Vault
 ------------

-Serial Vault has been provisioned with an account for ``{{CUSTOMER_ADMIN_EMAIL}}``, allowing this account to log into the Serial Vault for administrative purposes, including making configurations required for device authentication against a Dedicated Snap Store, as described in :doc:`how-to-configure-serial-vault`.
+Serial Vault has been provisioned with an account for ``{{CUSTOMER_ADMIN_EMAIL}}``, allowing this account to log into the Serial Vault for administrative purposes, including making configurations required for device authentication against a Dedicated Snap Store, as described in :doc:`/how-to/12_configure-serial-vault`.

 .. only:: html

-    To configure Serial Vault, see :doc:`how-to-configure-serial-vault`.
+    To configure Serial Vault, see :doc:`/how-to/12_configure-serial-vault`.